 - Delay in Cooking After Adding Condiments and Ingredients: The flavors can become uneven if there’s a long gap between adding the condiments and cooking the rice.
 For instance, if you prepare the rice the night before and use a timer function on your rice cooker, the condiments might settle at the bottom.
 This means the rice at the bottom gets a stronger flavor, leading to inconsistent taste and color throughout the dish.

-The key takeaway for perfect Takikomi gohan is to cook it immediately after adding the condiments and ingredients and to keep the ingredients layered on top of the rice rather than mixing them in.
+The key takeaway for perfect Takikomi Gohan is to cook it immediately after adding the condiments and ingredients and to keep the ingredients layered on top of the rice rather than mixing them in.
 This ensures even flavor and perfectly cooked rice.

 How to Revive Under-Cooked Takikomi Gohan

-Hard rice in Takikomi gohan doesn’t mean it’s a lost cause.
+Hard rice in Takikomi Gohan doesn’t mean it’s a lost cause.
 You can bring it back to its desired texture with a little effort.
-If you find your Takikomi gohan a bit on the harder side:
+If you find your Takikomi Gohan a bit on the harder side:

 - Spread it Out: Lay the rice thinly across a plate.
 This ensures even reheating.